-Variable Budget Guidance Draft Budget BR3: Business rates - surplus/deficit for 2024-25 No business rates surplus or deficit for 2024-25 (compared to the budgeted estimates made in January 2024) is assumed.
-No change in assumption BR4: Reforms to business rates retention and wider local government finance system No material change to the current methodology.
+Variable Budget Guidance Final Draft Budget BR3: Business rates - surplus/deficit for 2024-25 No business rates surplus or deficit for 2024-25 (compared to the budgeted estimates made in January 2024) is assumed.
+Surplus £21.8 million BR4: Reforms to business rates retention and wider local government finance system No material change to the current methodology.
 The following parameters/policy approaches are therefore assumed to be unchanged for 2025-26.
-Any change to these parameters could affect the GLA's tariff and levy calculation: • London's 67 per cent business rates pilot continues in 2025-26 (including 37 per cent GLA share) No change in assumption (confirmed in provisional LGFS) • the government will continue to fund the ongoing lost revenue via grant arising from decisions to freeze (or cap the increase in) the small business and standard NNDR multipliers prior to 2024-25 and in the small multiplier from 2024-25 onwards linked to the relevant September CPI (or RPI) inflation rate No change in assumption (confirmed in provisional LGFS) no reset (and redistribution) of business rates growth achieved under the business rates retention system No change in assumption no review of needs and distribution - and therefore settlement funding baselines will be consistent in real terms with 2024-25.
-No change in assumption
+Any change to these parameters could affect the GLA's tariff and levy calculation: • London's 67 per cent business rates pilot continues in 2025-26 (including 37 per cent GLA share) Confirmed in final LGFS • the government will continue to fund the ongoing lost revenue via grant arising from decisions to freeze (or cap the increase in) the small business and standard NNDR multipliers prior to 2024-25 and in the small multiplier from 2024-25 onwards linked to the relevant September CPI (or RPI) inflation rate Confirmed in final LGFS • no reset (and redistribution) of business rates growth achieved under the business rates retention system Confirmed in final LGFS • no review of needs and distribution - and therefore settlement funding baselines will be consistent in real terms with 2024-25.
+Confirmed in final LGFS